Maikel Garcia Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.79).
+- The Twins' 3.82 team ERA ranks fifth among all league pitching staffs.

-- The right-hander's last appearance was on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while allowing seven hits.
+- The right-hander's most recent time out came on Sunday against the Chicago White Sox, when he tossed six innings, surrendering two earned runs while allowing five hits.

+- In 16 games this season, the 28-year-old has amassed a 2.76 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .215 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.